 Madge Gill

-A spiritualist artist from the mid-20th century, collected by Jean Dubuffet, it was only after her death that all of her work was discovered.
-Guided by a spirit and in a trance, Madge Gill drew in ink, on the smallest roller formats to those of more than a hundred meters.
-Today considered a key figure in spirit art, her works can be found in the greatest European and North American collections: American Folk Art Museum (New York, USA), the Museum of Everything (UK), Arnulf Rainer collection (Austria), Damman (Switzerland), abcd/Bruno Decharme (France)…
+The works of Madge Gill, a mediumistic artist from the mid-20th century, were collected by Jean Dubuffet.
+Guided by a spirit and in a trance state, Madge Gill drew in ink on surfaces ranging from small formats to rolls of over a hundred meters.
+Her entire body of work was only discovered after she died in 1961.
+Today considered a key figure in outsider art, her works can be found in major European and North American collections: American Folk Art Museum (New York, USA), the Museum of Everything (UK), Arnulf Rainer Collection (Austria), Damman (Switzerland), Treger Saint Silvestre (Portugal), etc. In 2024, her works will be presented at the Venice Biennale curated by Adriano Pedrosa.

 The drawings Madge Gill produces in the darkness of her attic tirelessly represent a female figure, always similar, magnified, sumptuously dressed, evolving in an unreal world with grandiose and maze-like, improbable architecture.
 Time and space appear to have been abolished, as if suspended, and yet, an insistent vitality powerfully animates the black ink, transcends paper and fabric, and tells us a story.